dverdonschot/dverdonschot.github.io/posts/2025/12-december/2025-12-01-ai-skill-container-sandbox.md

 ## Volume Mounting: The Game Changer

-One of my favorite features is volume mounting.
-This lets you edit code with your preferred IDE (VSCode, Zed, etc.) while the AI runs it in the container:
+With volume mounting you can edit code with your preferred IDE (VSCode, Zed, etc.) while the AI runs it in the container:

 ```bash
 # Mount local directory into container